andreyvit/aidev/README.md

 Remember to always review the generated ".draft" files before replacing the original files to ensure the changes made by the AI are correct and meet your requirements.

+By default, aidev will ignore any files with a ".draft" extension or containing ".draft." in their name.

 ## Slicing

 Slicing allows you to include or exclude specific parts of your codebase when using aidev.
 By defining slices in your `.aidev` configuration file, you can control which files or directories are considered by the AI when processing your request.